- Teaching application form 2017-18

-WHETHER YOU ARE JUST STARTING IN TEFL OR ALREADY AN ESTABLISHED TEACHER, GAIN THE RANGE OF EXPERIENCE YOU NEED, BUILD YOUR TEACHING SKILLS AND QUALIFICATIONS AT LORD BYRON COLLEGE, DEDICATED TO QUALITY TRAINING AND DEVELOPMENT SINCE 1973
+WHETHER YOU ARE JUST STARTING IN TEFL OR ALREADY AN ESTABLISHED TEACHER, BUILD YOUR SKILLS AND QUALIFICATIONS AND GAIN THE RANGE OF EXPERIENCE YOU NEED FOR YOUR CAREER AT LORD BYRON COLLEGE, DEDICATED TO QUALITY TRAINING AND DEVELOPMENT FOR 50 YEARS SINCE 1973

 LOCATION

 Lord Byron College is located on the main pedestrian precinct in the centre of Bari, the regional capital of Apulia, a dynamic city of 600,000 people on the South Adriatic coast.
-Apulia is the Italian region with the cleanest sea and the longest coastline in the country.
-Bari is large enough to offer a variety of places to go to but small enough to move around in easily: it has the third largest university in Italy and hosts several important international trade fairs each year.
+Apulia is the number one tourist destination for Italian tourists and has recently become a top destination for foreign tourism as well, with its picturesque towns and villages, excellent local cuisine and miles of beautiful unspoiled coastline.
+Bari is large enough to offer a variety of thing to do but small enough to move around in easily: it has the third largest university in Italy and hosts several important international trade fairs each year.
 The city boasts a lively, picturesque medieval old town with more than eighty pubs, restaurants and bars, and a well-equipped public beach and lido four kilometres long within walking distance of the city centre.
 Our region has some of the mildest weather in Italy and many interesting towns and places of interest just a short train journey from the city.
-Bari is less expensive than most Italian capital cities.
-A full meal with wine is under 15 euro and transportation costs are also very reasonable.
-For further information on our city and region, see:- www.comune.bari.it
+Bari is less expensive than most Italian capital cities and transportation costs are also very reasonable.
+For further information on our city and region, check out these websites:

 COURSE PROGRAMMES

-We are currently interviewing for full time teaching positions for the period from November 2017 or January 2018 to July 2018 with the possibility of extension.
+We are currently interviewing for full time teaching positions for the period from January to June or July 2024 with the possibility of extension.

 SALARY AND BENEFITS